Most people with HPV don’t have any symptoms or health problems. Sometimes HPV can cause genital warts. Some types of HPV can cause cancer.

 If I have high-risk HPV, will I get cancer?

+Not always.
 The good news is most people recover from HPV infections with no health problems at all.
 We don’t know why some people develop long-term HPV infections, precancerous cell changes, or cancer.
-But we do know that having another disease that makes it difficult for you to fight infections makes it more likely HPV will cause cervical cancer.
-Smoking cigarettes also makes HPV more likely to cause cervical cancer.
+But we do know that having a condition that affects your immune system makes it more likely HPV will cause cervical cancer.
+Using tobacco (like cigarettes) also makes HPV more likely to cause cervical cancer.

-There’s no cure for HPV, but it usually takes several years for cancer to develop, and abnormal cells in the cervix can be detected and treated before they turn into cancer.
-And the vast majority of HPV infections are temporary and not serious, so don’t spend a ton of energy worrying about whether you have HPV.
-Just make sure you’re not skipping your regular checkups, including Pap and/or HPV tests.
+There’s no cure for HPV, but the good news is it usually takes several years for cancer to develop.
+With testing, your doctor can find abnormal cells in your cervix and treat them before they turn into cancer.
+And the vast majority of HPV infections go away on their own and don’t cause any serious health problems — so don’t spend a ton of energy worrying about whether you have HPV.
+Just make sure you’re getting regular checkups, and ask your nurse or doctor when you should get HPV and/or Pap tests.

 What’s the difference between HPV and genital warts?